markets/awesome-ruby/README.md

 * [RESTClient](https://github.com/rest-client/rest-client) - Simple HTTP and REST client for Ruby, inspired by microframework syntax for specifying actions.
 * [Savon](https://github.com/savonrb/savon) - Savon is a SOAP client for the Ruby programming language.
 * [Sawyer](https://github.com/lostisland/sawyer) - Secret user agent of HTTP, built on top of Faraday.
+* [Spyke](https://github.com/balvig/spyke) - Interact with REST services in an ActiveRecord-like manner.
 * [Typhoeus](https://github.com/typhoeus/typhoeus) - Typhoeus wraps libcurl in order to make fast and reliable requests.

 ## Image Processing